DiwaliGirls with Diwali Lights: The Celebration of Light

 • Sequins

 You can make the diya in two ways.
-One simple way is make a long thin snake with the clay.
+One simple way is to make a long thin snake with the clay.
 First make a base by winding it around itself.
-Then when you have about 6-7 circles, start winding the snake on top of the last circle, one round on top of each other so it look like a tea light holder.
+Then when you have about 6-7 circles, start winding the snake on top of the last circle, one round on top of another so it looks like a tea light holder.
 Let it dry.
 Paint it and when the paint dries, you can glue sequins or colored crystals to decorate it.

-Another way is to shape the clay into an almond shaped lamp that will fit a tea light into it.
+Another way is to shape the clay into an almond-shaped lamp that will fit a tea light.
 An easy method is shaping the clay over the bottom of a cup or bowl and carefully taking it out so the shape is retained.
-You can mould the clay into any diya shape you like.
-Once the clay dries you can use paint, glitter, crystals or other embellishments to make it pretty.
+You can mold the clay into any diya shape you like.
+Once the clay dries, you can use paint, glitter, crystals or other embellishments.

 You can buy a wick or create one by rolling cotton into a thin snake.
 You can use any oil in the lamp.
 Wet both ends of the wick in the oil, dip one end in the oil and then light the other side.